-Epidyolex® in Lennox Gastaut and Dravet Syndrome: an Observational Study in ITALY (EpiTALY)
+Epidyolex® in Lennox Gastaut, Dravet Syndrome and Tuberous Sclerosis Complex: an Observational Study in ITALY (EpiTALY)

-Observational, Prospective, Multicenter Study of Epidyolex® (Cannabidiol CBD 100 mg/ml) Oral Solution as Adjunctive Treatment for Seizures Associated With Lennox-Gastaut Syndrome (LGS) and Dravet Syndrome (DS)
+Observational, Prospective, Multicenter Study of Epidyolex® (Cannabidiol CBD 100 mg/ml) Oral Solution, as Adjunctive Treatment for Seizures Associated With Lennox- Gastaut Syndrome (LGS), Dravet Syndrome (DS) and Tuberous Sclerosis Complex (TSC)

 Study Overview